karnagebitcoin/jumble/AI_IMAGE_TESTING_GUIDE.md

 3. **Submit the Request**
    - Press Enter or click the arrow button
    - You should see "Generating..." appear
+   - The system will use `openai/gpt-5-image-mini` (not your default model)

 4. **Open Browser Console**
    - Press F12 to open developer tools